 This is a nice way to add a bit of personality and functionality to your flagstone patio.
 The raised Corten steel fire bowl would be perfect for roasting marshmallows or hot dogs or simply for providing warmth on a cool evening.

-And the natural finish of the Corten steel will nicely complement the color of your flagstone.
-Corten steel fire bowls are perfect for a touch of elegance in any outdoor space.
+The natural finish of the Corten steel will nicely complement the color of your flagstone.
+These steel fire bowls are also perfect for a touch of elegance in any outdoor space.
 You’ll need to raise the bowl off of the ground, so choose a spot where you can firmly secure it.

 Luminous Graphic Dreamscape

 You may like graphic looks and minimal designs for landscaping.
 However, that doesn’t mean you should discount dramatic elements hidden under the shadows.
 While enjoying the illumination and warmth from the fire, add some soft lighting around the fire pit to add oh-so-much class.